nccr-catalysis-org/nccr_cat_scripts/README.md

 ```

 ### Processing
-The main functions to process are:
+The main forward-facing functions to process are:
 ```
 unpad_strip_file(file, dest, ext, unpad, strip_text)  # provide dest == file to edit inplace. unpad and strip_text are booleans controlling what you want to perform unpad_strip_recursively(folder, dest, unpad, strip_text)